mnylc/mnylc.github.io/pages/services/hlsp.md

 ## Technology Grants
 Each year, METRO receives funding to support technology needs in hospital libraries.
 Grants are available to members of METRO's Hospital Library Services Program.
 Applications are reviewed by an ad-hoc committee drawn from the HLSP Advisory Council.

-The Technology Grant Application can be found [here](https://www.surveymonkey.com/r/GMSZXCW).
-The deadline for submission is Sunday, February 25, 2018.
+The next application cycle opens Winter 2018.

 ## Medical Information Service Program Grants

 Medical Information Service Program grants are available to subsidize costs associated with interlibrary loans involving medical and health related materials.
 Grants are available to medical or hospital libraries, though other libraries may also be eligible to have the cost of its health-related interlibrary loans subsidized if the National Library of Medicine (NLM) or a Document Delivery Providers (DDP's) provided them.
 Grant funding is based, in part, on Docline interlibrary loan statistics.

-Next application cycle opens Spring 2018.
+The next application cycle opens Spring 2018.

 ## Our Members